Email or username:

 In either case the behavior is the same right?
 Or am I missing something?

-Devil Lu Linvega replied to Bad
+Devine Lu Linvega replied to Bad

 @bd It depends, why are the stacks global?
 Are they mapped to the ram someplace?

-Bad Diode replied to Devil Lu Linvega
+Bad Diode replied to Devine Lu Linvega

 @neauoire not really, just how I organized it for simplicity as this implementation came as a port of my ARM ASM core.
 I can wrap it in a struct, makes no difference

-Devil Lu Linvega replied to Bad
+Devine Lu Linvega replied to Bad

 @bd aah okok :) I'm just trying to find a way to explain this as simply as possible for the docs.
 There's antecedants where I use devices to call threads with new uxn instances with private stacks, and if the audio logic uses something similar that makes explaining this more standard than, also since the code is a source of documentation, I wouldn't want audio things in the uxn core since there's device facilities already.
 I'm just trying to make sense of it in my head so I can explain it too

-Bad Diode replied to Devil Lu Linvega
+Bad Diode replied to Devine Lu Linvega

 @neauoire no worries, I feel you I can clean up the code and move a few things around.
 Also I’ll try to help in writing the docs as I mentioned.
 Just want to make sure we are on the same page haha